 * Please note that not all groups are offered at one time.
 Please contact your School Counselor directly to inquire about a special small group that you feel would be beneficial to your son or daughter.

-Classroom Guidance Lessons: Classroom Guidance consists of a variety of lessons, activities, and themes presented to your child on a rotational schedule.
+Classroom Lessons/Large Group Counseling: Classroom lessons consists of a variety of lessons, activities, and themes presented to your child on a rotational schedule.
 Lessons are planned to appropriately address the developmental levels of students.
-Please talk with your child about what he or she is learning in Classroom Guidance Lessons.
-Topics for Classroom Guidance Lessons includes:
+Please talk with your child about what he or she is learning in Classroom Lessons.
+Topics for Classroom Lessons includes:

-True Colors Week Celebration: APRIL 15th-19th, 2013:Staff and students are encouraged to wear the color-of-the-day for each day of this week to celebrate a character word.
+True Colors Week Celebration: MAY 4--8th, 2015:Staff and students are encouraged to wear the color-of-the-day for each day of this week to celebrate a character word.
 At George G. Blaisdell Elementary School, all students will listen to a character book based on the character word for each day.
 Please help your child show their “TRUE COLORS” and celebrate character by encouraging them to wear the color-of-the-day.
 Thank you!

 Beacon Light Behavioral Health Systems